yevgeniyvaleyev/lion/packages/babel-plugin-extend-docs/README.md

 ## Features

-- Renames named imports and all it's usage
+- Renames named imports and all their usages
 - Adjusts import paths
-- Replace tags in template literals
+- Replaces tags in template literals

 ## A Change